BGnoinski/gnoinski.ca/ben/build_site/hugo/ben.gnoinski.ca/content/posts/hugo_switch_pt2.md

 2018-04-29T14:25:00Z
 ```

 Ok, that looks correct.
 It's not the correct Zulu time as I'm currently -7 but I'm not too worried about the time and I can fix that later if I really want to.
+The time isn't currently shown on the posts, so it's likely only used for post ordering.

 I though about doing some clever regex to parse through all the files finding the date and modifying it, but it will likely take me longer to write that then to find all of the current dates in the files and quickly build a sed to fix them.
 So first I need to find all of the dates in my files. in comes grep.